vantonheuri/master_thesis/README.md

-# Thesis - Sentiment Impact on Tech Stock Prices
+# Master Thesis - Utilizing Sentiment Analysis to Guide Investment Decisions Across Global Markets

 This repository includes all the notebooks and scripts developed for my final thesis project.
 The objective is to analyze the **impact of financial sentiment** on the stock prices of the “Magnificent Seven” tech companies: Apple, Microsoft, Amazon, Alphabet, Meta, Nvidia, and Tesla.